St. Michaels Historic District: Ship building

 Ship building has been conducted in what became the town of St. Michaels since about 1670.
 Shipbuilding in Saint Michaels prospered from 1780 to 1820, peaking around 1810.
 The Harrisons, Haddaways, and Spencers, are all known to have had shipyards at or near St. Michaels in 1792.
 At the 1810 shipbuilding peak, John Davis, Impey Dawson, Thomas L. Haddaway, Skinner Harris, Joseph Kemp, and John Wrightson all had shipyards within St. Michaels.
 Colonel Perry Spencer, his brother Richard Spencer, William Harrison, and Thomas Hambleton had shipyards near the town with access to the St. Michaels River or Broad Creek (south of St. Michaels).

 Prosperity declined sharply after 1820, and some of the shipbuilding moved to Baltimore.
 The end of the war with Great Britain and the depletion of lumber were the major reasons for the decline.
 Shipbuilding by that time was mostly for smaller craft, and was no longer the leading industry of Talbot County.
-Shipbuilding enjoyed a revival around 1840, and typically had two shipyards.
+Shipbuilding enjoyed a revival around 1840, and typically there were two shipyards in St. Michaels.
 At that time, steamships began to provide regular service between St. Michaels and Baltimore.
 Some of those packet boats were captained by members of the Dodson and Dawson families.
-By 1882, St. Michaels had three active shipyards, which were ran by Robert Lambdin and Sons, Thomas H. Kirby and Company, and Thomas L. Dawson.
+By 1882, St. Michaels had three active shipyards, which were run by Robert Lambdin and Sons, Thomas H. Kirby and Company, and Thomas L. Dawson.
 These shipyards constructed smaller crafts such as coasting schooners, pungies, and bugeyes.